Why this comparison matters now

 What This Means in Practice

-If you write code every day, Claude Opus 4.6 and Sonnet 4.6 remain the most popular choices among professional developers for good reason.
+If you write code every day, Claude Opus 4.7 and Sonnet 4.6 remain the most popular choices among professional developers for good reason.
 Claude understands ambiguous prompts better.
 It produces code with clearer documentation and more readable structure.
 It handles complex refactoring tasks with fewer missteps, and Anthropic's Claude Code terminal tool has become a genuine productivity multiplier for many engineering teams.
-GPT-5.4 is the better choice for DevOps-heavy workflows, infrastructure-as-code, terminal operations, and scenarios where computer use integration matters.
+GPT-5.5 is the better choice for DevOps-heavy workflows, infrastructure-as-code, terminal operations, and scenarios where computer use integration matters.
 Gemini 3.1 Pro is the pragmatic budget pick for coding, matching Opus-tier performance at $2/$12 per million tokens instead of $5/$25.
-DeepSeek V3.2 offers functional coding assistance at a fraction of the cost, scoring around 60% on SWE-bench Verified, but its API reliability remains a real concern, with frequent 503 errors during peak hours in Beijing time.
+DeepSeek V4 Flash offers functional coding assistance at a fraction of the cost, but teams should benchmark reliability, latency and output quality in their own workloads before using it as a primary coding model.

-Winner: Claude Opus 4.6 for developer experience and code quality.
-GPT-5.4 for terminal/DevOps tasks and computer use.
+Winner: Claude Opus 4.7 for developer experience and code quality.
+GPT-5.5 for terminal/DevOps tasks and computer use.
 Gemini 3.1 Pro for the best performance-per-dollar ratio.

 Reasoning and Complex Analysis

 This is where the four models diverge most sharply, and where benchmark numbers tell you the most about real-world performance.
 On GPQA Diamond, a test of PhD-level scientific reasoning in biology, chemistry, and physics, Gemini 3.1 Pro leads the pack at 94.3%.
-Claude Opus 4.6 follows at 91.3% (with some independent evaluations placing it at 87.4% depending on the test harness).
-GPT-5.4 trails behind in this specific category.
-On Humanity's Last Exam, the most difficult reasoning benchmark currently in use, Grok 4 from xAI leads at 50.7%, but among our four contenders, GPT-5.4 and Claude Opus 4.6 are broadly competitive.
+Claude Opus 4.7 follows at 91.3% (with some independent evaluations placing it at 87.4% depending on the test harness).
+GPT-5.5 trails behind in this specific category.
+On Humanity's Last Exam, the most difficult reasoning benchmark currently in use, Grok 4 from xAI leads at 50.7%, but among our four contenders, GPT-5.5 and Claude Opus 4.7 are broadly competitive.

 Traditional benchmarks like MMLU have become nearly useless at the frontier.
-GPT-5.4, Claude Opus 4.6, and Gemini 3.1 Pro all score above 87%, and the differences are within noise.
+GPT-5.5, Claude Opus 4.7, and Gemini 3.1 Pro all score above 87%, and the differences are within noise.
 MMLU-Pro, a harder variant with ten answer choices, still shows some separation, but the practical takeaway is that all three Western models are roughly equivalent on broad knowledge tasks.
-DeepSeek V3.2 and V4 perform well on mathematical reasoning and standardized tests but show weakness on tasks requiring cultural nuance, open-ended analysis, or multi-step inference across domains.
+DeepSeek V4 Flash and V4 perform well on mathematical reasoning and standardized tests but show weakness on tasks requiring cultural nuance, open-ended analysis, or multi-step inference across domains.

 Winner: Gemini 3.1 Pro on scientific reasoning benchmarks.
-Claude Opus 4.6 for nuanced, open-ended analysis.
-GPT-5.4 for structured, data-driven reasoning.
+Claude Opus 4.7 for nuanced, open-ended analysis.
+GPT-5.5 for structured, data-driven reasoning.

 Multimodal and Image Capabilities

 The multimodal gap has narrowed in 2026, but it has not closed.
-GPT-5.4 offers the most complete multimodal package: native image generation through DALL-E, image understanding built into the core model, and video generation through Sora (though Sora's future at OpenAI appears uncertain, with reports of the product line being discontinued).
-GPT-5.4 is also the only model with native computer use at the frontier level, meaning it can interact with on-screen interfaces, click buttons, fill forms, and navigate applications.
+GPT-5.5 offers a broad multimodal and tool-use package: image understanding, advanced image creation through OpenAI image tools, expanded Codex use, deep research, agent mode, and computer-use workflows through ChatGPT and Codex plan features.
+GPT-5.5 is also the only model with native computer use at the frontier level, meaning it can interact with on-screen interfaces, click buttons, fill forms, and navigate applications.
 This is a genuinely new category of capability that the other three do not match.

-Winner: GPT-5.4 for the most complete multimodal suite.
+Winner: GPT-5.5 for the most complete multimodal suite.
 Gemini 3.1 Pro for multimodal input and context length.
 Claude and DeepSeek lag behind here.

 Pricing: Free Tiers, Paid Plans, and API Costs